-MDE is a methodology based on the use of abstractions of entities called models.
+MDE is a methodology based on the use of abstract-

+tions of entities called models.
 They only contain the information relevant to a particular domain, being oblivious to the remaining details.
 Their constraints, characteristics and semantics are well defined through metamodels (which are also models), avoiding ambiguities.

 The OMG (Object Management Group) is the main standardization organization for MDE languages and processes.
-Some of its most relevant specifications are MOF [2], a language used for the definition of metamodels, or UML, which is in turn defined using MOF.
+Some of its most relevant specifications are MOF (OMG, 2006), a language used for the definition of metamodels, or UML, which is in turn defined using MOF.

 MDE processes consist of several kinds of transformations, being model to model and model to text the most prominent.
-An example model to model transformation allows the enrichment and modification of the definitions of Platform Independent Models (PIM) until they are transformed to Platform Specific Models (PSM).
-These processes can be automated through the use of transformation languages, such as QVT (Query/View/Transformation).
+An example model-tomodel transformation allows the enrichment and modification of the definitions of Platform Independent Models (PIM) until they are transformed to Platform Specific Models (PSM).
+These processes can be automated through the use of transformation languages, such as QVT (Query, View, Transformation).

-Code generation activities are the most representative applications of model to text transformations.
-Under some circumstances, a PSM with enough information can be used to automatically generate the actual source code of the system.
+Code generation activities are the most representative applications of model-to-text transformations.
+A PSM with enough information can be used to automatically generate the actual source code of the system.
 In less ideal cases, the generated code base is completed with manual implementation.